openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/index.rst

 Changing an Open edX Theme
 ############################

-The theme for a website defines the appearance of its user interface (UI): the logo, the color scheme, and the links in the page headers and footers are examples of different aspects of an Open edX site that are defined by the theme.
+The theme for a website defines the appearance of its user interface (UI): the logo, the color scheme, and the links in the page headers and footers are examples of different aspects of an Open edX site that are defined by its theme.

-Open edX provides a default theme that you can override by creating your own versions of page templates, CSS styling, and assets such as the logo and other images.
+Open edX provides a default theme that you can override by creating image.
 You can change the appearance of the following parts of an Open edX site.

 * The Studio UI, which is used by course teams.